 The key to the original riddle is to understand marriage as a social construct and marriage as God views it: a one-flesh joining.
 These two concepts are so intertwined in the Bible, that it’s almost impossible to separate them.
 And they really shouldn’t be.
 Sex is a one-flesh joining, even in the absence of the social construct called marriage.
 This is seen most clearly in 1 Cor.
 6:16-17 where sex with a prostitute constitutes a one-flesh joining.
 Yet sex and marriage belong together.
 It is always an aberration when they are separate.
 Sex is what makes a ‘marriage’ indissoluble.

 Regardless of whether or not there is a marriage, sex creates a one-flesh joining.
 This may be licit or illicit.
 The only time it is licit is in the context of a new or existing marriage.
 Thus, all sex outside the bounds of marriage is unconditionally wrong.
 To put it more technically, sex always creates an implied obligation or expectation of a marriage.
-Adultery violates the core tenants of marriage because the one-flesh joining creates an implied promise that cannot be fulfilled.
+Adultery violates the core tenants of marriage because the one-flesh joining creates an implied promise (of a complete and permanent union) that cannot be fulfilled.

 Marriage is more than just sex or a ceremony.
 Trying to reduce it to just one of these things misses the depth and importance of marriage.
 It is just another way of minimizing the importance of marriage in the eyes of God.
 We must not do this.
 Marriage and sex are fundamental to creation.
 They are God’s final work of creation in Genesis.
 We would do well to treat them with the utmost respect that they deserve.